ifraixedes/node-hmac-validator/README.md

 1. Verify if it supports [Twilio Digest Authentication validation](https://www.twilio.com/docs/api/security) writing the needed test cases; if it doesn't pass the new test specs, then make the changes to pass it.
 2. Verify if it supports [Pusher Authentication signatures](https://pusher.com/docs/auth_signatures) writing the needed test cases; if it doesn't pass the new test specs, then make the changes to pass it.
+3. Decide to keep or deprecate if validator function accepts query strings and only reduce it to accept Maps (Object with a key & values String types).

 ## Development